jamesnocentini/2days/README.md

 ### Helper files

-The scripts folder holds additional logic such as full text search
+The scripts folder holds additional logic for converting the `yml` navigation files to `html` tags.

-It’s using the `lodash`, `cheerio`, `lunr`.
+Dependencies for this folder are the `lodash`, `cheerio` and `lunr` modules.

 ### Layouts and Partials